Note:

 • We recommend that the bucket's default encryption uses the desired encryption configuration and you don't override the bucket default encryption in your CreateSession requests or PUT object requests.
 Then, new objects are automatically encrypted with the desired encryption settings.
 For more information about the encryption overriding behaviors in directory buckets, see Specifying server-side encryption with KMS for new object uploads .

 • Your SSE-KMS configuration can only support 1 customer managed key per directory bucket for the lifetime of the bucket.
-Amazon Web Services managed key (aws/s3 ) isn't supported.
+The Amazon Web Services managed key (aws/s3 ) isn't supported.

 • S3 Bucket Keys are always enabled for GET and PUT operations in a directory bucket and can’t be disabled.
 S3 Bucket Keys aren't supported, when you copy SSE-KMS encrypted objects from general purpose buckets to directory buckets, from directory buckets to general purpose buckets, or between directory buckets, through CopyObject , UploadPartCopy , the Copy operation in Batch Operations , or the import jobs .
 In this case, Amazon S3 makes a call to KMS every time a copy request is made for a KMS-encrypted object.